What We Do

 Our model is to provide “help for today and hope for tomorrow” as we directly impact the living conditions for low-income and impoverished residents, as well as a hand-up approach to those who have found themselves in a financial or situational crisis.

-- provided shelter for 584 individuals, with a total number of 4,210 shelter days, total homeless intakes for the year was 860 households
+- provided shelter for 506 individuals, with a total number of 16,804 shelter nights

 - HNS offers services that nurture children: Birthday Closet with gifts and party in a bag, Adopt a Family for Christmas Food Program & Christmas Store, Easter baskets, other activities offered by community members